xiacijie/Weaver/README.md

 ## Default options:

-If no options other that `-f` is specified, Weaver uses `lta` and the antichain algorithm for proof checking. `mathsat` for craig interpolations and independence relation checking. `yices` for checking validity of hoare tripes. `info` for the log level.
+If no options other than `-f` is specified, Weaver uses `lta` and the antichain algorithm for proof checking. `mathsat` for craig interpolations and independence relation checking. `yices` for checking validity of hoare tripes. `info` for the log level.

 ## Note:
 This project uses ANTLR4 as the front end parsing framework.
 If any error regarding ANTLR4 happens, visit https://www.antlr.org for solution.